Fire and rescue services

 Do this at least 8 weeks before you leave.

 If you need counselling, the Samaritans provide private phone support.
-You can call 24 hours a day on 116 123 (free call).
+You can call 24 hours a day, 365 days a year on 116 123 (UK free call).

 More information:

 Not all medication available over the counter or by prescription in Australia is available in other countries.
-Some may even be illegal or a controlled substance, even if prescribed by an Australian doctor.
+Some may even be illegal or controlled substances, even if prescribed by an Australian doctor.

 If you plan to bring medication, check if it's legal in the UK.
 Take enough legal medication for your trip.